english-blog/english-blog.github.io/_posts/2011-11-22-bmtc-loses-6-lakhs-a-day-to-conductors.md

 title: BMTC loses 6 lakhs/day to conductors ?
 date: 2011-11-22
 comments: false
-excerpt: I was travelling from Coimbatore to Bangalore on 22-Nov-2011 and got down at Silk Board Bus Stop.
-I need to catch a local bus from Silk Board to Marathahalli.
-I generally prefer to travel by Volvo buses only.
-But there was none at the time.
-At early morning 5 AM, with such a chill climate, I decided to hop onto the local bus.
 ---

 **November 22, 2011** : Today, I decided to blog about all the irregularities that I see around me and take action against it.
 I will keep updating the blog, if anything productive happens after that.
 Here is the first one with BMTC (Bangalore Metropolitan Transport Corporation).